onekey-sec/ubi_reader/README.md

 The script accepts a file with UBI or UBIFS data in it, so should work with a NAND dump.
 It will search for the first occurance of UBI or UBIFS data and attempt to extract the contents.
-If file includes special files, you will may need to run as fakeroot and set the (-k, --keep-permissions) option, for it to create these files.
+If file includes special files, you will need to run as root or sudo for it to create these files.
 With out it, it'll skip them and show a warning that these files were not created.

 ## Extracting Images:
     ubireader_extract_images [options] path/to/file